 Leadership at HVSF have initiated conversations with county, state, and town officials to discuss what this permanent location will mean for the surrounding community.
 A crucial part of these conversations is ensuring HVSF’s economic impact, currently valued at seven million dollars annually, stays within the region.

-Congressman Sean Patrick Maloney, who represents New York’s 18th District, which includes Philipstown, said, “The Hudson Valley Shakespeare Festival and The Garrison have both been cornerstones of our community and our local economy for decades.
+Congressman Sean Patrick Maloney, who represents New York’s 18th District, which includes Philipstown, said, “The Hudson Valley Shakespeare and The Garrison have both been cornerstones of our community and our local economy for decades.
 A permanent home will allow HVSF to be even more of an asset to Philipstown and the Hudson Highlands than ever before.”

 The staff at The Garrison and Valley Restaurant will remain on board and all booked events will continue as planned.
 “The Garrison team and I are excited about the vision we share with HVSF for this amazing property,” says Chip Allemann, General Manager of The Garrison since 1999.
 “Together, we will be stronger, with better facilities for HVSF audiences and more business for our restaurants and inn rooms, while preserving the privacy of our wedding spaces.”